-Insurance youth apprentices must complete a total of 10 competencies.
-Nine of the competencies must be from the list below.
-If necessary, employers can substitute 1 competency with another occupationally appropriate skill.
+Youth apprentices must complete a total of 7 competencies per year.
+Six must be from the list below.
+If necessary, employers can substitute up to 1 competency per year with another occupationally appropriate skill.
 That skill should be added to the competency list for assessment.
+Note that where necessary, skills can be simulated.